 Brewery Emperial: Located at 1829 Oak St. in the East Crossroads area, this new microbrewery and restaurant opened in late 2016.
 It has a fun, comfortable and casual environment.
 They feature ales and lagers plus food with a menu of starters, sandwiches and large plates.

 Stockyards Brewing Co.: This microbrewery is located in the West Bottoms in the historic Golden Ox building at 1600 Genessee St. The Golden Ox was started in 1949 and was the top steakhouse in town.
 After they closed for good in 2014, Stockyards Brewing took over in 2015 and has kept the historic bar in tact.
 This is a fun spot to taste one of their ales, lagers, pilsners, stouts or porters.
 You can also have a cocktail and a small bite.
 The classic decor and old murals are well-worth the visit.
-The Golden Ox is in the process of reopening.
-I can’t wait to try it once it is completed.
+The Golden Ox has now reopened.
+I can’t wait to try it!

 In south Kansas City in Martin City, you will find Martin City Brewing Company.
 There is the Pub which features food and 50 different beers.
 Next door is the Taproom & Pizza Restaurant.
 Here you can sample one of their own brews consisting of blonds, IPA’s, pilsners and ales.
 I thought their Alchemy Coffee Stout was very good.
 500 E. 135th St.